BehnamZeinali/IMUNet/README.md

-# IMUNet: Efficient Regression Architecture for IMU Navigation and Positioning
+# IMUNet: Efficient Regression Architecture for Inertial IMU Navigation and Positioning

 This is the Python implementation for the Paper: [IMUNet](https://ieeexplore.ieee.org/abstract/document/10480886)